 \section{Algorithm for computing Minkowski functionals}

-We describe the new algorithm for computing the spatially resolved Minkowski functionals using the Python-based package, \texttt{perimetrics} \citep{perimetricsv1_0_0}, developed for this work.
-The two Minkowski functionals, area $A$ and perimeter $P$, of a 2-D structure above a certain threshold value `$p$' is computed from the contour at level $p$.
-Since contours of a gridded map are not smooth (limited by the pixelization), of an otherwise smooth 2-D field, our modified algorithm first determines an approximately smooth contour via interpolation.
-The length of the contour and the area bounded within it gives estimate of $P$ and $A$, respectively.
+We describe the new algorithm for computing the spatially resolved Minkowski functionals using the Python-based package \texttt{perimetrics} \citep{perimetricsv1_0_0}, developed for this work.
+The two Minkowski functionals, area $A$ and perimeter $P$, of a 2D structure above a certain threshold value "$p$" are computed from the contour at level $p$.
+Since the contours of a gridded map are not smooth (limited by the pixelization) of an otherwise smooth 2D field, our modified algorithm first determines an approximately smooth contour via interpolation.
+The length of the contour and the area bounded within it give estimates of $P$ and $A$, respectively.
 The computation of $P$ and $A$ in our algorithm is based on the \textit{Marching squares} technique of \citet{mantz08}.
-As described in their work, we directly use the values of the map for determining appropriate contours, instead of first converting them into binary maps as done in community-developed Python modules, e.g., \texttt{quantimpy} and \texttt{scikit-learn}.
+As described in their work, we directly use the values of the map for determining appropriate contours instead of first converting them into binary maps as done in community-developed Python modules, e.g., \texttt{quantimpy} and \texttt{scikit-learn}.

-However, our implementation differs from \citet{mantz08} in the following key ways-- (i) finding and labelling of the connected components, so that in the final step we can simply add the cell-/pixel-wise values of $A$ and $P$ separately for each connected component, and (ii) instead of computing $F$ from the global $A$ and $P$ as performed by \citet{mantz08}, we calculate them separately for each connected component.
+However, our implementation differs from \citet{mantz08} in the following key ways-- (i) finding and labeling the connected components so that in the final step, we can simply add the cell-/pixel-wise values of $A$ and $P$ separately for each connected component, and (ii) instead of computing $F$ from the global $A$ and $P$ as performed by \citet{mantz08}, we calculate them separately for each connected component.
 These have two important advantages.
-First, our approach reduces the computation complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$, allows for a robust estimation of $F$, and retain information on individual connected components for spatially resolved analyses.
+First, our approach reduces the computation complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$, allows for a robust estimation of $F$, and retains information on individual connected components for spatially resolved analyses.
 The second can be readily seen from a simple example.
 Suppose that the structures in question are $N$ identical circles with radius $R$ that are isolated from each other, so that the total area $A = N\times\uppi\,R^2$ and the total perimeter, $P=N\times2\,\uppi\,R$.
-Then, Eq.~\ref{eq:filament_defn} implies, $F = (N-1)/(N+1) \approx 1$ for large $N$.
-Thus, one would erroneously conclude that an image which consists only of circles ($F=0$) to be highly filamentary.
+Then, Equation~(\ref{eq:filament_defn}) implies $F = (N-1)/(N+1) \approx 1$ for large $N$.
+Thus, one would erroneously conclude that an image that consists only of circles ($F=0$) to be highly filamentary.